Graphs of Systoles on hyperbolic surfaces: Uni-trivalent graph of large girth

 A graph is called trivalent if the degree of each node of the graph is 3.
 The length of a shortest cycle of a graph $G$ is called the girth of the graph and is denoted by $T(G)$.
-In~\cite{PB}, it has been shown that, for all $n_0\in \mathbb{N}$ and $g\geq g_{n_0}$ there exist a trivalent graph $G$ with $|G|=2g-2$ nodes and girth $T(G)\geq n_0$, where for $n\in \mathbb{N}$ the natural number $g_n$ is given by,
+Let $f(n)$ be the smallest number for which there exists a trivalent graph of girth at least $n$ with $f(n)$ nodes.
+It follows from the result in \cite{PH}(1963) that $f(n)$ satisfies In~\cite{PB}(1978), it has been shown that, for all $n\in \mathbb{N}$ and $g\geq g_{n}$ there exists a trivalent graph $G$ with $|G|=2g-2$ nodes and girth $T(G)\geq n$, where

+In~\cite{NB}(1998), the author gave a constructive prove to show that $f(n)\leq 2^n$.
 Recall that, a graph $G=(V, E)$ is called a uni-trivalent graph if there is a node $v_0\in V$ of degree one and all other nodes have degree three.
-In this section, we prove the following lemma. \begin{lemma} Given any $n_0\in \mathbb{N}$, there exists a uni-trivalent graph $G$ with \\$2(n_0^2-3n_0+1)$ nodes and girth $T(G)=n_0.$ \end{lemma}
+In this section, we prove the following lemma.